josyb/myhdl/doc/source/manual/reference.rst

        This attribute is used to set the directory to which converted VHDL files are written.
 By default, the current working directory is used.

-    .. attribute:: component_declarations

-       This attribute can be used to add component declarations to the VHDL output.
-When a string is assigned to it, it will be copied to the appropriate place in the output file.

     .. attribute:: library

        This attribute can be used to set the library in the VHDL output file.
 The assigned value should be a string.
 The default library is ``work``.

+    .. attribute:: use_clauses

+    	This attribute can be used to list specific declararations of a previously defined `user` library

     .. attribute:: std_logic_ports

-       This boolean attribute can be used to have only ``std_logic`` type ports on the top-level interface (when ``True``) instead of the default ``signed/unsigned`` types (when ``False``, the default).
+       This boolean attribute can be used to have ``std_logic_vector`` type ports on the top-level interface (when ``True``) instead of the default ``signed/unsigned`` types (when ``False``, the default).